tls-attacker/TLS-Anvil/Docs/docs/01-Quick-Start/01-Server-Testing.md

 * Line 14: Determines the details how TLS-Anvil should connect to the server

 ### What now?
-After the testsuite finished you should see a folder named `TestSuiteResults_...` which contains all the results.
+After the testsuite finished you should see a folder named `Results_...` which contains all the results.
 To analyze them, go to [Viewing Results](Anvil-Web).